You are currently browsing the monthly archive for December 2007.

 To those who laugh and call names,

-Let this be a troubling and scary warning for you.
+Let this be a troubling and scary lesson for you.

 But perhaps we shouldn’t be too harsh in our judgment of Mr. Timerananian.
 While this verse is wrong-minded, it is worth noting that ‘heck’ wasn’t the first word choice in the third stanza.
-And that the author, in his earlier notes, showed that he was aware that “shiny nose” rhymed with “rubber hose” and yet had the subtlety to avoid using this coupling.
+And that the author, in his earlier notes, showed that he was aware that “shiny nose” rhymed with “beat you with a rubber hose” and yet had the subtlety to avoid using this coupling.

 In any case, one might understand why publishers and vocalists hesitated to employ this verse in what they hoped was to become a cherished children’s Christmas song.
 I certainly would not recommend that you teach the second verse to your children, if you were thinking about it.